sethmlarson/truststore/README.md

 resp = requests.get("https://example.com")
 ```

-If you'd like finer-grained control you can create your own `truststore.SSLContext` instance
+If you'd like finer-grained control or you're developing a library or package you can create your own `truststore.SSLContext` instance
 and use it anywhere you'd use an `ssl.SSLContext`:

 ```python